Nuitka/Nuitka-website/doc/doc/bundles.rst

  Nuitka Bundles
 ################

-Nuitka can be purchased together as a bundle with other software.
+Nuitka can be purchased and used together as a bundle with other software.

 Right now, the offer available is Themida and WinLicense.
-Both of these are Oreans products, for which Nuitka Services acts as both a reseller, and as a integrator, i.e. there is a Nuitka plugin that allows additional features in Python code.
+Both of these are Oreans products, for which Nuitka Services as an integrator, i.e. there is a Nuitka plugin that allows additional features in Python code.

 .. note::